orbisius/sak4wp/README.md

 If somebody else accesses the file from a different IP or browser, he/she will be stopped.
 The module doesn't require any configurations.
 It is always run before other modules.

+PostMeta
+The PostMeta module retrieves meta information for a given post/page or multiple posts, pages separated by comma The meta information also contains post and author info.

 Addons
 Added !sak4wp-theme-troubleshooter.php plugin.
 For more info see addons/!sak4wp-theme-troubleshooter.php